johannst/dotfiles/README.md

     - not first plugin (.vim/plugin .vim/doc exist):
         # link plugin from .vim/available_plugins into .vim/plugin
         # link doc from .vim/available_plugins into .vim/doc

+- **.bashrc/**
+    - this files should be sourced from within a .bashrc/.bash_profile file